mkotek/szablony_rise/README.md

 If you have any questions or problems please don't hesitate to join our lively and responsive community at http://community.risevision.com.

 **How to get started?**
-This repository is orgainzed by folders each containing its own separate template named by market or subject matter.
-Inside each template folder you find a html file.
-To use within rvauser.appspot.com copy the link to this html file and add to a schedule by url.
-The url will be http://rise-vision.github.io/content-templates/xxx/xxx.html where xxx is the name of the folder and html file name.
+How to get started?
+This repository is organized by folders each containing its own separate template named by market or subject matter.

+Inside each template folder you will find a html file with the same name as the folder.
-Specific information on modifying varioius elements of each pesentation can be found within a readme.txt inside each template folder.
+To use within rvauser.appspot.com copy the link to this page where you have it hosted and add to a schedule by url.
+If you would like to view the demo for this template the url is: http://rise-vision.github.io/content-templates/xxx/xxx.html where xxx is the name of the folder and html file name.
+Specific information on modifying various elements of each presentation can be found within a readme.txt inside each template folder.

 If you are looking for user documentation on Rise Vision please see http://www.risevision.com/help/users/